cocos/cocos-docs/en/audio-system/audiosource.md

 |Volume              | Audio volume, ranging from 0 to 1                                  |

-More audio interface to the script interface [AudioSource API](../../../api/en/classes/component_audio.audiosource.html).
+For more script interfaces for AudioSource, please refer to [AudioSource API](../../../api/en/classes/component_audio.audiosource.html).
 For specific playback controls, please refer to [Audio System Overview](./overview.md).